-

 This course provides a conceptual survey of general systems theory followed by a conceptual and technological survey of the structure of distributed information systems architectures, operating systems, network operating systems, peripheral technology and user interfaces.
 Interoperability between these architectural components will be explored and current technology and trends in each architectural element will be reviewed.
 This course will de-emphasize, although not ignore, mainframe architectures in favor of information architectures more applicable to client/server computing.
 The various interacting categories of client/server computing as well as the benefits and implications of such a system will be fully explored.

 This course builds web applications by combining software development, database, and cloud concepts into a modern web development course.
-Students will use current technologies in all three areas to design, develop, and deploy web applications in cloud-based environments.
+Students will use current technologies in all three areas to design, develop, and deploy web applications in a cloud-based environments.
 Topics will include web frameworks, model-view-controller or model-view-view/model architectures, front- and back-end technologies, asynchronous web requests, database integration, security, and cloud deployment design decisions.
+Note, this course has proctored exam(s).

 This course focuses on the value of Information Technology within an organization.
-For many organizations, IT is a cost; for others, it is a strategic advantage.
+For many organizations, IT is a cost, for others it is a strategic advantage.
 Emphasis is placed on organizational efficiency and leadership of IT organizations to enhance business value and organizational performance.
+Complete course in final term of program.

 This course examines various issues related to the management of information systems.
 Topics include: strategic planning, organizing the technology resources, means of prioritizing and selecting information technology, staffing, personnel management, and assessment.